segmentstream-com/segmentstream-com.github.io/_docs/for-developer/http-api.md

 ### Authorizing

-Each request must be authorized with API Token.
+Each request must be authorized with an API Token.

+Each project's API token can be found in the ["Project Info"](/for-analyst/project-info) menu in the admin panel.

 Authentication uses HTTP Basic Auth, which involves a ‘username:password’ that is base64 encoded and prepended with the string ‘Basic ‘.